petersamokhin/floating-hearts-view/README.md

 ```

 # 3rd party
 [Rajawali](https://github.com/Rajawali/Rajawali) is the only one dependency.
-Inspired by Instagram and VK Live broadcasts.
+Inspired by Instagram/Snapchat/etc broadcasts.

+# Known issues
+On some devices / on some Android versions `NullPointerException` may happen after `new Material()` call in `HeartsRenderer`.
+This causes because `GLES20.glGetString( GLES20.GL_EXTENSIONS );` is returning null.

+To fix this simply do not call `emitHeart` in first 300-500 ms after activity start.